AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   Annotate` and when using :ref:`Indirect Justification with Pragma Assume`.

 * [SPARK_EXTERNAL]
-  The modeling of :ref:`Interfaces to the Physical World` needs to be reviewed:
+  The modeling of :ref:`Interfaces to the Physical World` needs to be reviewed for objects whose address is specified through an address clause or aspect:

   * All objects whose value may be modified concurrently should be `effectively volatile` in SPARK (see SPARK RM 7.1.2), so that GNATprove takes into